AbdullahAbdelglil/Java-Based-Blockchain/README.md

 ## 2. Client-App

 The Blockchain-Client project serves as the interface for users to interact with the blockchain network.

+### Features:
+- Allows users to create accounts, which are recorded as transactions on the blockchain.
+- Supports bank transactions such as deposit, withdrawal, and transfer.
+- Provides functionality to retrieve the full blockchain and ledger from the server.
+- Enables users to print their account information.

 ## Communication